 Prerendering is Not Cloaking—According to Google

-We’re very aware that these two concepts are practically the same.
+We’re very aware that these two concepts are similar.
 After all, you’re sending Google and users different versions of your site.
 So how is it that dynamic rendering is not considered cloaking?

 Well, according to Google: